suxuekun/libpyiotcloud/README.md

     1. This is a simple design and will not likely scale to millions of devices.
     2. RabbitMQ supports AMQP and MQTT.
     3. For MQTT to work, MQTT plugin must be installed in RabbitMQ.
-    4. Login API will return a secret key that will be used for succeeduing API calls.
+    4. Login API will return an access token that will be used for succeeding API calls.
     5. Register device API will return deviceid, rootca, device certificate and device private key.
     6. Device shall use deviceid as MQTT client id and use the rootca, device certificate and device private key.
     7. The webserver has been tested on Linux using GUnicorn.